HackAtUCI/learn-mongodb-template/README.md

 Now the flexible nature of NoSQL databases may make NoSQL databases look like they outclass SQL ones, but what NoSQL databases offer in flexibility they return in uncertainty.
 There is no structure you can assume when using a NoSQL database if you take advantage of the flexibility.

 An additional thing to consider is how SQL and NoSQL databases generally scale.
-Without getting too detailed, SQL scale vertically(adding more capability to an existing machine) while NoSQL scale horizontally(adding more machines).
+Without getting too detailed, SQL scales vertically(adding more capability to an existing machine) while NoSQL scales horizontally(adding more machines).

 Regardless of the type of database you work with, they will always have four fundamental operations: creating an entry, reading an entry, updating an entry, and deleting an entry (CRUD).